 - Websites (yes, you can build a full website it Hubspot)

 Now, I would not recommend using Hubspot for landing pages or blogs because I have personally found that the SEO value for these are not great.
 But, it’s there as an option.

 So why not use Hubspot if it has all of these great features that integrate with each other?

 Two reasons mainly, and this is a very personal opinion; you might disagree.

 First, I think Hubspot does a lot of things fine, but not so many things amazingly well.
 The CRM for example, I just don’t love.
 And if what I am primarily looking for is a CRM, this would not be where I go.

 Second, to borrow a phrase, Hubspot is “wicked expensive.”
 When we first looked into Hubspot, it was priced at $800 per month for the basic marketing platform, not including deep analytics.
 And, it was $800 per month with an annual commitment that had to be paid upfront, plus a few thousand dollars in onboarding fees.
 Basically, they wanted $13,000 upfront for us to use Hubspot.
 I did not think that was worth it.

-Infusionsoft is a great marketing platform, but it is not cheap.
-With Infusionsoft, you need to be onboarded by a consultant and it was a pretty expensive proposition.
+Keap is a great marketing platform, but it is not cheap.
+With Keap, you need to be onboarded by a consultant and it was a pretty expensive proposition.

-That being said, Infusionsoft is a complete marketing platform and integrates well with third-party apps that you might be already using.
+That being said, Keap is a complete marketing platform and integrates well with third-party apps that you might be already using.

 If you are looking for the best CRM for your web design business, agency, or as a freelancer, check out the ones recommended above.